rutrum/rutrum.net/content/blog/jerry.md

 FIP is a type of coronavirus in cats.
 Many cats will get the virus, but be uneffected.
 Male cats are more likely to develop it, as well as cats between 2-3 years of age, just like Jerry.
 Between the "wet" and "dry" forms of FIP, wet FIP can cause fluid to fill up the abdomen, which can impact breathing.
 It really started to sound like Jerry had FIP.

 Article after article seemed to mention a drug called GS-441524 for treatment.
 But then in the same paragraph they would say "there is no FDA approved medicine."
-We did find stories however of people that _were_ able to save their cats with this treatment, despite the drug being legal in other countries.
+Occassionally, we came across stories of people that _were_ able to save their cats with this treatment, despite the drug not being available in the United States.
 All signs pointed to the Facebook group _FIP Warriors_.

 In that tiny waiting room, I was full of worry.
 In complete desperation, I logged into my Facebook account for the first time in years, and requested to join the group.
 I was full of hope, but had no real confidence that this was going to go anywhere.